MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationUser.md

 Read the properties and relationships of an educationUser object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationUser](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationUser?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)